technologies-of-history/fall-2025/content/docs/schedule.md

 ---

 ### Readings
+- Matthew D. C. Larsen and Mark Letteney, ["Christians and the Codex: Generic Materiality and Early Gospel Traditions."](https://muse-jhu-edu.ezproxy.tcu.edu/article/734249) _Journal of Early Christian Studies_ 27, no. 3 (Fall 2019): 383–415.
 - Christopher de Hamel, _Meetings with Remarkable Manuscripts: Twelve Journeys into the Medieval World_ (New York, 2016), pp. 52–94. [posted on canvas]
 - OPTIONAL: View the [short series of videos](https://youtu.be/aEPpURAIsW4) demonstrating the preparation of a medieval manuscript from the British Library, linked to our Canvas site